 Please see the Costs page on our website for more details.

 Thanks to the support of our sponsors, limited need-based financial assistance is available for commuting students.
 Financial assistance may be in the form of full or partial scholarships.
 The application for financial assistance with supporting documents must be submitted with the student application.
 Only completed applications with supporting documents will be considered.

 We are not able to provide financial assistance to students interested in participating in a residential program.

-The Johns Hopkins Homewood Campus residential program costs an additional $4,500 which includes room, meals, activities, and field trips.
+The Johns Hopkins Homewood Campus residential program costs an additional $4,500 (in 2020) which includes room, meals, activities, and field trips.
 Residential students will have access to the library, athletic center, and rock climbing walls, as well as the student infirmary.
 Computer labs are available in the residence halls.

 The Engineering Innovation students will be mixed in with the other high schools students participating in Pre-College programs at JHU.
 Room requests cannot be accepted.
 Space is limited to 160 residential students on the JHU Homewood campus.